6 Things You Have to Know Before Moving to Atlanta

 #5 What Are the Finest Restaurants?

 People from ATL are known for having a love for a good bite and many excellent Atlanta eateries prove that.
-There is a vast number of restaurants, and the choices are limitless.
+There is a vast number of restaurants, and the choices are limitless, no matter if you are moving during the holidays or any other time of the year there will always be places where you can grab a bite.
 ATL was even named one of the top foodie cities in the country by WalletHub.
+Here you will find different places where you can celebrate moving in together with your significant other, getting a promotion, or having a birthday party.
 Must-eats in this place (according to TripAdvisor) are specialties from the following restaurants:

 - Aviva by Kameel